mysensors/NodeManager/README.md

     void setInterruptMode(int value);
     // milliseconds to wait/sleep after the interrupt before reporting (default: 0) void setWaitAfterTrigger(int value);
+	// [103] After an interrupt is triggered, the value is checked and the interrupt ignored if RISING and not HIGH or FALLING and not LOW (default: true) void setInterruptStrict(bool value);
 ~~~

 * DisplaySSD1306